THE JOBS PROJECT

 It’s a small gesture presented in a large way to say “Thank You”.

 THE JOBS PROJECT: MOROCCO

 When I first visited the weavers of Morocco, I was astonished at their deft command of the rickety looms they employ.
 Weaving a blanket basically involved two components: warp and weft.
 The warp threads are those held in place by the loom and remain stationary as the weft is passed over and under them.
 This is done quickly by the weavers with the use of foot pedals which split the warp, allowing them to quickly pass a wooden shuttle back and forth to weave the fabric.
 This wooden shuttle houses a small bobbin with the year they’re weaving with and the weavers use a makeshift spinning wheel to lead the yarn onto these bobbins by the hundred before the weaving begins.
 This spinning wheel is the inspiration behind my final design for The Weaver mural.

 South haven, michigan

-Partnering with students, teachers, and the local mural organization, SH-AMP (South Haven Area Mural Project), I’ll be taking the lead on painting a Jobs Mural in Baseline Middle School in November 2018.
+Partnering with students, teachers, and the local businesses, I’m painting a sprawling 50 ft.
+Jobs Project Mural in Baseline Middle School.
+It is currently in progress!

-The official worldwide launch of The Jobs Project begins in Tetouan, Morocco in January 2019.
-During my time there, I’ll be creating a mural depicting the local craftsman, which may be the last of their generation.
+The official worldwide launch of The Jobs Project began in Tetouan, Morocco in January 2019.
+During my time there, I created a mural titled, The Weaver.
+Read more about it in my blog.